- Address: 1505 Eutaw Pl, Baltimore, MD, 21217

 The development of the Union Hall as a Center for Community Arts, Education and Training is being done collaboratively with community input to create a common vision and commitment to serve the needs of the surrounding communities.
 The Union Hall is intended to break down barriers that have traditionally divided the community and to build a healthy, safe neighborhood for all, by providing offices and working spaces for organizations offering programs beneficial to the community.
 It will be run on a non-profit basis.

-The preservation of affordable housing for seniors at Linen Park and the new apartment units at the Jordan contributes to the realization of the vision of the neighborbood-based HUD Choice Neighborhoods planning process by creating mixed income housing and increasing access to retail.
-The redevelopment of the Union Hall will further strengthen the neighborhood by adding important cultural and services tailored for the needs of the community.
+The preservation of affordable housing for seniors at Linden Park and the new apartment units at The Jordan contribute to the realization of the vision of the neighborhood-based HUD Choice Neighborhoods planning process by creating mixed income housing and increasing access to retail.
+The redevelopment of the Union Hall will further strengthen the neighborhood by adding important cultural significance and services tailored for the needs of the community.

 At the Union Hall, the development team has completed preliminary work to stabilize the building (roof work and waterproofing) and has hired the architecture firm of Ziger Snead for design development.
-It is expected that additional interior work will begin in the fall 2019 and full scale construction will begin in the Spring 2020, with completion in late 2020.
+It is expected that additional interior work will begin in fall 2019 and full scale construction will begin in spring 2020, with completion in late 2020.